Lee Wing-tat

-Lee Wing-tat (born 25 December 1955) is a former Member of the Legislative Council of Hong Kong (LegCo), returned by direct election as representative of the New Territories West constituency.
+Lee Wing-tat (李永達; born 25 December 1955) is a former Member of the Legislative Council of Hong Kong (LegCo), returned by direct election as representative of the New Territories West constituency.
 He was the former third Chairman of the Democratic Party (DP).
 He is seen as a conservative inside the party.

 Early life

 A Hakka, Lee was elected vice-chairman of the Hong Kong University Students' Union in 1979.
 He graduated from the Faculty of Science of the University of Hong Kong with a pass.
 He first participated in politics in the 1980s and was the vice-chairman of the Association for Democracy and People's Livelihood (ADPL).
 He was elected to the District Council and the Regional Council in 1985 and 1986 respectively.
 He was a founding member of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China.

 In 1989, during the visit of Geoffrey Howe to Hong Kong, Lee protested at the conference and called Howe's speech "bullshit".

 Lee left the ADPL and formed the United Democrats of Hong Kong, which developed into the Democratic Party in 1994.
 He was elected to the Legco in the same year.
 He once lost his seat in the 2000 election but was re-elected in 2004.
 He was vice-chairman of Democratic Party from 2002 to 2004 and was elected chairman at the sixth AGM of the DP in succession to Yeung Sum.
 His challenger for the Chairman's post, Chan King-ming, was elected vice-chairman instead.